Zumelle Castle: History

 During and after the fall of the Western Roman Empire, the castle was the major stronghold of the area as it guarded the connections between Feltre and Ceneda.
-According to a legend, the ruined fortification was refounded by one Gaiseric (or Genseric), a faithful of queen Amalasuntha.
+According to a legend, the ruined fortification was rebuilt by one Gaiseric (or Genseric), a faithful of queen Amalasuntha.
 After her assassination, he established a settlement here and had two twins (Italian: gemelle), whence the name.
 During the early Middle Ages the castle was the location of a feudal struggle beginning in 737, when the Lombard king Liutprand appointed Valentino, bishop of Ceneda, as lord of Zumelle.
 This caused a controversy with John, count-bishop of Belluno, who already ruled these lands; the war ended in 750 after the intervention of the new king Aistulf.
 In 963, Emperor Otto I gave the county of Zumelle to the bishops of Belluno.

 In 1037 emperor Conrad II assigned it to his baron Abelfred.
 The latter died with no male heirs, and the castle went to his daughter Adelheit, who married Wilfred of Colfosco.
 Their daughter Sofia in turn married Guecellone II da Camino, and thenceforth the castle was owned by the Caminesi family.